You might be taking on too much

 Why your own Self Improvement is key to a simpler life

 It wasn’t till a year or so ago that I started to realize that I was constantly taking on too much.
-I was doing Karate, trying to keep up with my artwork, working 35-45 hours a week (I had 2 jobs for a while last year.), working on my blog, writing my eBook, making candles and taking on art commissions.
+I was doing Martial Arts, trying to keep up with my artwork, working 35-45 hours a week (I had 2 jobs for a while last year.), working on my blog, writing my eBooks, and working on side hustles.

 I thought that if I just paced myself, I could keep up with all of it.